UpTheShipCreek/YSBD1/readme.txt

     Create: Again allocates the first block to the file and initializes the variables.
     Most important thing now is that we need to initialize the hashtable, so that it has an actual size

-    Open: This one was the reason I decided to allocate external memory to my information structures, cause returning just a pointer to the allocated block0 space just didn't work.
-Maybe I'll fix this though if I have time.
+    Open: Again I allocate a bit of memory for the external structure holding our metadata.
-    For the time being I decided make the ht_info structure a static variable, so as to not play with how much memory I would need to allocate for malloc, since malloc can't know the size of the hashtable and I would need to manually add it when calling malloc (something I ended up doing in the end for sht).
-The values of the hashtable are also initialized, with bucket i matching with block i+1, so as to avoid matching any bucket with block 0
+    This time I need to allocate space for the hashtable also, so I call a pointer to the metadata structure first in order to reach that information.
+The values of the hashtable are also initialized with bucket i matching with block i+1, so as to avoid matching any bucket with block 0.

     InsertEntry: On this I use exclusevely the external strucure for all the "calculations" since we only need to update it once.
     In the end I just memcpy all the updated data from the external structure to the structure of block0 and then dirty it up.
     Of course now the insertion is a bit more sophisticated, the records are inserted according to the bucket that is assigned to them by the hash function.
-Of course every bucket is matched to a certain block but if that block fills up, a new one is allocated, which keeps the index of the overflowed one and the bucket points to the new one instead, so that any new records go directly to fill the new one.
+Every bucket is matched to a certain block but if that block fills up, a new one is allocated, which keeps the index of the overflowed one and the bucket points to the new one instead, so that any new records go directly to fill the new one.